vikingdata/articles/programming/java/java_misc.md

     * Added elements automatically increase list in an arrayList.
     * list1.size() is the numbers of elements in arrayList
     * list1.get(1) gets the 2nd element.
 Position 0 is the first.
+* abstract and final classed:
+    * final
+    *

+* To initialize an array int numbers[ ] = new int[ ]{10, 20, 30};
+* Abstract classes can implement interfaces.
+* remove() is used to remove the first occurance item in a list.
+* Method overloading allows for multiple methods with the same name but different parameters, while method overriding involves redefining a method in a subclass with the same name and parameters as in the superclass.
+* define and give examples: TODO: Other terms
+    * Inheritance
+    * Abstraction
+    * Encapsulation
+    * Polymorphism
+    * interface
+    * overloading
+    * overriding
+    * abstract class
+    * final class
+    * static
+    * public and private

 * * *